-49 Judicial system influence
+50 Judicial system influence

-What dominant features of your judicial system might exert an influence on an arbitrator from your country?
+What dominant features of your judicial system might exert an influence on an arbitrator from your jurisdiction?

-In Austrian civil and commercial proceedings, there is no court-ordered discovery, and the possibilities to obtain a court order providing for the production of documents by the other party are rather limited.
-In Austrian arbitral proceedings, there is no tendency towards US-style discovery, but arbitrators may order a certain amount of document production, depending on the applicable rules of arbitration and the agreement between the parties.
+In civil and commercial proceedings, there is no court-ordered discovery, and the possibilities to obtain a court order providing for the production of documents by the other party are rather limited.
+In arbitral proceedings, there is no tendency towards US-style discovery, but arbitrators may order a certain amount of document production, depending on the applicable rules of arbitration and the agreement between the parties.
 Written witness statements are common in arbitral proceedings.
-The IBA Rules on the Taking of Evidence are becoming popular in arbitral proceedings.
+The IBA Rules are becoming popular in arbitral proceedings.

-50 Professional or ethical rules applicable to counsel
+51 Professional or ethical rules applicable to counsel

-Are specific professional or ethical rules applicable to counsel in international arbitration in your country?
-Does best practice in your country reflect (or contradict) the IBA Guidelines on Party Representation in International Arbitration?
+Are specific professional or ethical rules applicable to counsel in international arbitration in your jurisdiction?
+Does best practice in your jurisdiction reflect (or contradict) the IBA Guidelines on Party Representation in International Arbitration?